Text file test/codegen/README

 80 Regexps can be quoted using either " or `.
 Special characters must be

 81 escaped accordingly.
-Both of these are accepted, and equivalent:
+All of these are accepted, and equivalent:

 82